Our approach to data protection

 Uncovering stolen identities

-The “fraud scouts” (experts from the Deutsche Telekom security team) use a special application to search the world wide web and the dark web for stolen identities.
+Our “fraud scouts” (experts from the Deutsche Telekom security team) use a special application to search the world wide web and the dark web for stolen identities.
 If they find anything, we then warn and help our customers.
+In 2021, we provided such assistance, for example, in a total of 30 000 cases of “smishing” – sending of fraudulent SMS text messages – in Germany alone.
+Overall, in these cases, the relevant customers’ malware-infected devices were responsible for 100 million unintentionally sent text messages.

 Smart can also be safe and transparent